Blancco Technology Group: Blancco

 In 1997, Janne Tervo and Kim Väisänen co-founded Carelian Innovation Ltd. The company's first data erasure product, Blancco Data Cleaner, was released in 1999.
 In 2000, Carelian Innovations Ltd. changed its name to Blannco Oy.

 Sun Microsystems and Blancco formed a partnership in 2007 to deliver data erasure.
 In 2007, Blancco was approved and included in the NATO Information Assurance Product Catalogue (NIAPC).
 The company expanded its product line in 2008 with the introduction of the Blancco 4.5 client series for added server support, and the Data Center Edition, which enables safe reuse of the hard drives in mass storage environments for clients such as Sun, HP and EMC that need deep data expunging.
 The company released Blancco Mobile for smartphone erasure in 2012.
 In 2011, Blancco LUN was launched and in 2012 Blancco 5 and Management Console 3 were released.
 The company also acquired DBAN in 2012 and received Common Criteria certification in that same year.

 Blancco Oy was acquired by Regenersis in April 2014.

 Divestment

 In 2016, after acquiring Blancco, Regenersis appointed separate chief executives for its after-market services and digital security businesses as it was looking to sell the former.

-Today
+Operations

 Blancco Technology Group operates two distinct business units: Blancco (data erasure) and SmartChk (mobile diagnostics).
 It employs 240 people worldwide across North America, Europe, Asia and Australia.
 The company is headquartered in Alpharetta, GA, United States.